-From left to right: Jim Ferneau, City Manager; Matthew Rinker, Council Member; Annie Wilson, Mayor Pro-Tem; Shane A. McCampbell, Mayor; Jon Billups, Council Member; Lynda Graham-Murray, Council Member; Kathleen Salisbury, City Clerk
+From left to right: Jim Ferneau, City Manager; Matthew Rinker, Council Member; Annie Wilson, Mayor Pro-Tem; Shane A. McCampbell, Mayor; Jon Billups, Council Member; Lynda Graham-Murray, Council Member; Kathleen P. Salisbury, City Clerk

 Welcome to the Burlington, Iowa website.
 Thank you for visiting.
 We hope you find this website useful.